 As I created many amSynth presets for standalone usage, I needed to convert them to a different standard as I wanted to use them within the LV2 plugin version of amSynth.
 I converted the first presets by hand, which was a painstaking experience.
 As I had many more to go, I wondered whether I could automate this process.
-With trail and error I created a script.
-It uses a template, copies it and replaces the values from the given preset.Continue reading “Converting amSynthPreset to LV2 standards”
+With trial and error, I created a script.
+It uses a template, copies it, and replaces the values from the given preset.Continue reading “Converting amSynthPreset to LV2 standards”

 After working happily a couple of months with Ubuntu 10.04 I installed a new kernel with the update feature.
 This resulted in not having any sound or volume controls.
 After reading a lot on internet articles I found the following article… Comprehensive Sound Problem Solutions Guide v0.5e I followed the following commands that brought back sound to my notebook.

 Getting the ALSA drivers from a *fresh* kernel

 Sometimes, sound might be configured correctly, but for some reason or another (tinkering) it stops working.
 One way to go back to the old setup is to reinstall Ubuntu.
 However, this step is actually quite unnecessary since you are reinstalling everything because of one thing.

 A faster way, is to just remove the problematic packages and reinstall them cleanly.

 Step – 1: Remove these packages

 |sudo apt-get –purge remove linux-sound-base alsa-base alsa-utils|